Does the CCC provide direct services?

 How do I apply to the Hope Fund?

 Applications are submitted to the CCC by case workers or other service providers working with families or individual clients.
-Applications are available for download on the Hope Fund page of this website.
-You’ll also find information about eligibility and instructions for submitting an application.
+Applications are available for download on the Hope Fund page of this website, where you’ll also find information about eligibility and instructions for submitting an application.
+You may also consult the Hope Fund FAQs developed to further explain the process and program.

 How do I apply to the Dream Fund?